xeroc/stakemachine/README.md

 **Make sure to read strategy documentation from the wiki.** [Here](https://link.medium.com/gXkfewn6XR) is a step-by-step guide to get started

 ## Does it make profit?
 If you properly predict future market conditions, you can manage to make profit.
 All strategies rely on assumptions.
-The strategies that rely on less assumptions are less risky but likely also provide less profit.
+The strategies that rely on less assumptions are less risky, and more risky strategies _can_ make more profit.
 During long declines the effect is decreased losses - not actual profits.
+So we can only say that it can make profit, without forgetting that it can also make losses.
+Good luck.

 ## Getting help
 Join the [Telegram Chat for DEXBot](https://t.me/DEXBOTbts).